gretzky/noaa-buoys/README.md

 # noaa-buoys

-All active and inactive NOAA tide buoys.
-(Current buoys TBD).
+All active and inactive (but still reporting data) NOAA tide buoys.

 ## Usage